Local Escapes

 Trentham Falls

 Plunging over 32 metres, Trentham Falls is one of the longest single-drop waterfalls in Victoria, and one of the most beautiful.
+Best of all, it's just a quick 20 minute drive from Daylesford.
 Pack a picnic and get in amongst nature, the reserve is filled with bushland, mossy banks and native manna gums.
 The best views are from the designated viewing area, don’t go off the path because those rocks get slippery and they’re not always stable.
 Top tip: brave the cold and visit during winter when the flow is strongest.

 The Best Daylesford Accommodation